bytecodealliance/bytecodealliance.org/_posts/2023-02-21-wasi-threads.md

 ## Benchmarking

-Now we can spawn threads, but will threads actually increase performance?
-I was concerned that some of the Rust safeguards added to Wasmtime might impact threaded performance and indeed they did: after removing sub-optimal copies, performance was back to normal ([#5566](https://github.com/bytecodealliance/wasmtime/pull/5566)).
+Now we can spawn threads, but it turns out that some of the Rust safeguards added to Wasmtime impact threaded performance negatively.
+After investigating and removing sub-optimal copies, performance was back to normal
+([#5566](https://github.com/bytecodealliance/wasmtime/pull/5566)).
 The workload I used for this performed parallel compression &mdash; the idea is that the work of compressing chunks of a file can be efficiently split into separate threads.
 (Why use WebAssembly for this?
 You tell me; I would